 Sugar addiction has been a cause for concern because of the possible dangers and health risks that come with it.
 Obesity, Diabetes and cancer are some diseases linked to excessive sugar consumption.
 The greatest solution to avoid such conditions is to lessen sugar intake as early as now.
-Below are some tips provided by nutrition inspector to beat sugar, taking over your life.
+Below are some tips for beat sugar addiction that is provided by nutrition inspector and to help sugar, taking over your life.

 Beating the sugar addiction, without the commitment, will never be easy.
 It takes mind conditioning and focus to make it a success.
 It is a very challenging task, but with the right mind and commitment, the challenges up ahead will easily be overcome.